ATSDR Exposures Survey (ACE)

 man working on his laptop outdoors

-The Centers for Disease Control and Prevention (CDC)/Agency for Toxic Substances and Disease Registry (ATSDR) is working with the County of San Diego to conduct an online survey related to sewage and pollution in the Tijuana River Valley.
-This survey, called an Assessment for Chemical Exposures, or ACE, is another opportunity for people affected to share their experiences and help public health and emergency response leaders better understand the health status and needs in the South Region of San Diego County.
+From October 21 - November 22, 2024, the Centers for Disease Control and Prevention (CDC) Agency for Toxic Substances and Disease Registry (ATSDR) and the County of San Diego conducted an online survey related to sewage and pollution in the Tijuana River Valley.
+This survey, called an Assessment of Chemical Exposures, or ACE, was another opportunity for people affected to share their experiences and help public health and emergency response leaders better understand the health status and needs in the South Region of San Diego County.

 On this page: